Discover our latest brochures!

-Our self-supporting Skyline Box, Skyline and Heritage Skylights can be supplied in various formats, including hipped, gable and polygonal designs.
-These skylights also offer optional glazed vertical upstand frames, allowing you to create an elegant ‘Lantern’ type skylight.
+Our self-supporting Skyline Box, Skyline and Heritage Skylights are available in several formats, including hipped, gable and polygonal designs.
+Additionally, these skylights feature optional glazed vertical upstand frames, which allow you to create an elegant ‘Lantern’-style skylight.

-Our skylights incorporate structural aluminium ridge/hip and cill members, ensuring robust and durable construction.
-They are secured to a suitably weathered and finished flat-topped structural upstand curb.
+Our skylights feature structural aluminium ridge, hip, and cill members, ensuring robust and durable construction.
+They attach securely to a properly weathered and finished flat-topped structural upstand curb.
 The finished curb must be at least 100mm wide to accommodate our cill member.
 We manufacture skylights in 5° increments from 15° to 45° pitch, catering to a wide range of architectural requirements.
-Additionally, we offer skylights in any size from 1500mm to 6000mm in width, and they can be supplied in any length required, providing great flexibility for various project specifications.
+Additionally, we offer skylights in widths ranging from 1500mm to 6000mm.
+They can also be supplied in any length required.
+This provides excellent flexibility for a variety of project specifications.

 Our custom skylights are compatible with single, double and triple-glazed applications, enhancing their versatility.
 They are available at multiple pitches and configurations, making them one of the most adaptable self-supporting systems on the market.
 Whether for residential or commercial projects, our custom skylights deliver exceptional performance, aesthetic appeal and adaptability, meeting the diverse needs of modern architecture.